Aryan4443/financial-transactions-api/README.md

 # Financial Transaction API

-A comprehensive RESTful API for managing financial transactions built with Python, FastAPI, PostgreSQL, Docker, and AWS integration.
+A comprehensive RESTful API for managing financial transactions built with Python, FastAPI, PostgreSQL and  Docker

 ## Features